tejastamkar/tejastamkar/README.md

 # *Hi, Developers*.
 ## 👨‍🎓 I'm ***Tejas Tamkar***,I'm **Cross platform Mobile Application Developer** and **Full Stack Web Developer**.

-### 💻 I enjoy Building application for my personal protarls and for other clients.
+### 💻 I enjoy Building application for my personal portals and for other clients.
 I learned **ReactJs and ReactNative** in 2020.
 Start building static and small dynamic Web applications and now I'm using **Flutter and dart** to build cross platform applications.

 ### 🗄️ For Application **Database** i used **Firebase🔥** and **mongodb🌲**.
 To build the custom **API** I learn **Pyhon-Flask** and **nodejs**.

 ### 👨‍🎨 I make my own GUI and wireframes for my projects using **Figma** and **XD**.
-I just love playing with color combinations and UI desgining.
+I just love playing with colors🎨 combinations and UI desgins.

 ### 🙋‍♂️ Apart from Tech World...
 I love to sing songs 🎤 and play some electric keyboard 🎹 .
 I love playing and watching Football ⚽.
 I'm more into Cars 🚘🚔 then music 🎧.